vivialconnect/vivialconnect.github.io/README.md

 VivialConnect is a simple SMS/MSS API.
 It's designed specifically for developers seeking a simple, affordable and scalable messaging solution.

-Get your API key here: https://www.vivialconnect.net/register <br/>
+Get your API key here: <a href="https://www.vivialconnect.net/register">https://www.vivialconnect.net/register</a> <br/>
-Be sure to read the API documentation: https://www.vivialconnect.net/docs
+Be sure to read the API documentation: <a href="https://www.vivialconnect.net/docs">https://www.vivialconnect.net/docs</a>

 Libs & Examples
 ---------------